cinnieshe/Flutter-Mini-Project/an_app/README.md

-# an_app
+# Flutter Mini-Project

-A flutter mini-project for getting familiar with flutter.
+an_app: A flutter mini-project for getting familiar with flutter.